Open Neural Tube Defects (ONTDs) in Children

 Neural tube defects are caused by genes passed on from both parents and from environmental factors.
 Some of these factors include obesity, uncontrolled diabetes in the mother, and some prescription medicines.
 In most cases, a child with a neural tube defect has no family history of this problem.
 ONTDs happen 5 times more often in girls than boys.

 Once a child with a neural tube defect has been born in the family, the chance that this problem will happen in another child rises to 1 in 25.
 The type of neural tube defect can differ the second time.
-For example, one baby could be born with anencephaly.
+For example, a family's first baby could be born with anencephaly.
 A second baby could have spina bifida instead.

 Other risk factors for neural tube defects include: